jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Switching to a new NixOS configuration, operationally, requires two steps: uploading the configuration, and then activating it.
 Our goal here is to capture this process in a Terraform resource, such that it happens automatically whenever our configuration changes.
-There's also a few smaller tweaks and workarounds we need, mostly just to make everything SSH-based scripts run smoothly.
+There's also a few smaller tweaks and workarounds we need, mostly just to make everything SSH-based run smoothly.

 ### Copying and activating with `null_resource`